|Event Location:||Mount Shark Trailhead|

 through the Edmonton Outdoor Club, and have good

 The Bryant Creek shelter can accommodate up to 12 people.
 A booking for 6 people has been confirmed for both Thursday (July 12) and Friday (July 13).
-We are working on a tent/campsite option at Marvel Lake for members on the waitlist.
+With a tent site for members staying with Beata at Marvel Lake campground.
 Please contact Mark to confirm (see email address above).

 We will be beginning our hike at the Mt.
-Shark trailhead in Kananaskis Country, within Spray Valley Provincial Park.
+Shark trailhead in Kananaskis Country, within Spray Valley Provincial Park just after noon on Thursday .
 Mt Shark is accessed from the Smith-Dorrien Trail road (Hwy 742), 36 km south of Canmore.
 We’ll begin by hiking on the Watridge Lake trail in Spray River Provincial Park.
 After descending to, and crossing, the Spray River, we’ll enter Banff National Park after hiking about 5.5 km on relatively easy terrain.
 Continuing along the Bryant Creek trail, we will pass through forested terrain, reaching the Bryant Creek shelter after hiking a further 8.3 km (total distance, 13.8 km from the trailhead).
 Over this 8.3 km distance there is about 150 m of elevation gain.
 Along the way to the shelter we’ll pass the Big Springs backcountry campground (9.6 km from Mt Shark trailhead).
 I'm anticipating that the time to reach the shelter will be about 4 hours including break stops.

 Although we will be staying in a shelter, as a group we will need to carry most of the gear that would normally be required for a backpacking trip, including stoves and fuel, food, water filters, sleeping bags and sleeping pads.
 The shelter provides space for up to 12 people to sleep overnight wooden platforms, as well as a common cooking area.
 The Bryant Creek shelter is heated with a wood stove (firewood is provided).
 An outhouse is located near the shelter.
 More information is provided about the Bryant Creek shelter here.